Your guide to everything you need to know to plan your perfect 3 days in San Francisco itinerary!

 Lace-up your walking shoes, charge those camera batteries, and get ready for an epic 3 days in San Francisco itinerary!

-Before figuring out what to do in San Francisco in 3 days, you’ll need to decide when to visit.
+Before figuring out what to do with 3 days in San Francisco, you’ll need to decide when to visit.

 It actually gets pretty cold here between November and February.